top of page

 Email subscribers are there to hear about your news, your thoughts, and whether or not they know it, your success.
 Every month, make it a point to include your media hits in your newsletter.

 This can take the form of a list of links, or a link to your website’s Press page if you’re feeling more subtle.
+Alternatively, use your latest media hits as inspiration to write a newsletter introduction, and link to the hit within that.

 bottom of page